sergirobles/rrcevaluation/README.md

 If your evaluation script it's in Python, you can use the example docker we provide and adapt your script to implement the following 2 functions:

 ### def validate_data()
 This method have to validate that the results file is correct validating all contents and format types.
-If the results file is a zip file, validate aldo the format of all files.
+If the results file is a zip file, validate also the format of all files.
 If some error detected, raise an error eith information hellping the user to fix the error

 INPUT: